 thrown in script.php.php on line 35

-You'd probably be in a much better position if the exceptions were presented to you in a nice UI:
+You'd probably be in a much better position if the uncaught exceptions were presented to you in a nice UI like this one:

-From there, you can go into a much more detailed view, where you can get a lot of contextual information, add comments on the exception, and even assign it to a team member to remedy:
+From this point, you can go into a much more detailed view, where you can get a lot of contextual information, add comments on the exception message, and even assign it to a team member to remedy:

 Detailed view of the exception

-This certainly beats cutting through cumbersome log files looking for a hint, doesn't it?
+This certainly beats cutting through cumbersome log files looking for a hint, right?

 author photo